jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

   * Launch by running script *.../flowblade-1.0.0/flowblade* that was created in the folder where archive was unpacked.
   * Note that if you have Flowblade installed you will need use full path to repository version or navigate to the folder containing launch script and use command "./flowblade" to launch repository version instead of installed version.

-*Please note about Dropbox download:*
+*Please note these issues with Dropbox download:*
 <ul>
  <li> <i>The download button may appear grayed out and you have to press it twice.</i></li>
- <li> <i>A window may appear that asks you to create an account but you can close it (click a link at the bottom to continue to download if such link is displayed).
-Now press Download button again.</i></li>
+ <li> <i>A window may appear that asks you to create an account, but you can close it and press Download button again..</i></li>
  <li> <i>The .deb file is in a Dropbox Public folder and may go over download limit, please contact Project Owner if this happens.</i></li>
 </ul>